7 of the best Tokyo Winter Illuminations

 4. Marunouchi Illumination

-With the backdrop of the Tokyo station, the Marunouchi Illuminations are one of the best in the city.
-Organizers line the streets in this central city business district with millions of lights on hundreds of trees.
+With the backdrop of Tokyo station, the Marunouchi Illuminations are one of the best in the city.
+Organizers line the streets of Tokyo’s central city business district to admire the millions of lights on hundreds of trees.
 It’s a beautiful display, and you can see why it’s been so popular over the years.
+This year, the trees will be decorated in a champagne golden glow.

 Location: Marunouchi exit at Tokyo Station.